derekcarey/msds-462-facemask-detection/README.md

 For example, when executed on a device with a local IP of 192.168.86.61, the web appication can be accessed on the local network by entering the  url:

 http://192.168.86.61:5000

-Once downloaded this folder must be extracted and placed within the VideoStreaming directory.

 # Reperforming model training